Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Benjamin Joseph Kallo - Robert W. Baird & Co., Inc.

-Romit Jitendra Shah - Instinet LLC
+Romit Jitendra Shah - Nomura Instinet

 John Murphy - Bank of America Merrill Lynch